Azure/kubernetes-hackfest/labs/create-aks-cluster/README.md

     az group create -n $RGNAME -l $LOCATION
     ```

-9. Create your AKS cluster in the resource group created above with 3 nodes, targeting Kubernetes version 1.11.4, with Container Insights, and HTTP Application Routing Enabled.
+9. Create your AKS cluster in the resource group created above with 3 nodes.
+We will check for a recent version of kubnernetes before proceeding.
+We are also including the monitoring add-on for Azure Container Insights.
 You will use the Service Principal information from step 5.

     Use Unique CLUSTERNAME